Vasu2152004/family-erp/prd.md

 5. DOCUMENT STORAGE MODULE
 - Upload PDFs/images for:
 - Aadhaar, PAN, Passport, Property papers, Insurance, Certificates
-- Sensitive documents:
+- Sensitive documents (always password-protected):
+- Any member with the document password can view/edit/download.
+- Everyone (including OWNER/ADMIN) must enter password to access sensitive documents.
-- Only OWNER, ADMIN, and that member can access.
+- Sensitive docs remain accessible only to OWNER, ADMIN, and the linked member (with password requirement).
 - Auto-expiry reminders for:
 - Passport
 - Driving license